Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 Here, on 11 November 1918, the criminal pride of the German empire was vanquished by the free peoples it had sought to enslave.

 This inscription included the words of Jean-Auguste-Gustave Binet, known as ‘Binet-Valmer’.
-Born in 1875 he was a Franco-Swiss journalist and novelist, a combat veteran of the ‘Great War’, who was wounded three times.
-In 1919 he was one of the founders of the ‘Ligue des chefs de section’ (League of Section Chiefs and Combatant Soldiers), a far-write anti-communist veterans league, later active in the 1920s.
-Apart from being an author of the lines on the central monument in Compiegne, Binet-Valmer was also among the advocates of the creation of the ‘Tomb of the unknown soldier’ under the ‘Arc de Triomphe’.
+Born in 1875, he was a Franco-Swiss journalist and novelist, a combat veteran of the ‘Great War’, who was wounded three times.
+In 1919, he was one of the founders of the ‘Ligue des chefs de section’ (League of Section Chiefs and Combatant Soldiers), a far-right anti-communist veterans league, later active in the 1920s.
+Apart from being an author of the lines on the central monument in Compiegne, Binet-Valmer was also among the advocates of the creation of the ‘Tomb of the Unknown Soldier’ under the ‘Arc de Triomphe’.
 In late June 1940, the Germans dismantled the slab from the original site and took the pieces of it to Berlin.
 The remnants of the authentic blue granite stone were found in the hangar near Berlin after the fall of Germany, brought back to France, and restored on the original site, where the slab is accessible today.

 On either side of the central slab, one could find two large stones, once made of the same blue granite as the central slab.
 The first one with the inscription ‘MARSHAL FOCH’ indicates the 1918 location of the 2419 D carriage with the Allied delegates.

-The memorial slab with the inscription ‘Les Plénipotentiaires Allemands (The German delegates) now marks the place where the Napoleon III train for the German plenipotentiaries stood for three days in November 1918, approximately 50 meters distance from the Foch’s train.
-Back in 1918, there was a narrow path, paved with wooden boards for the plenipotentiaries to cover the distance between two trains.
-Both granite stones were restored in the later 1940s on the former sites.
+The memorial slab with the inscription ‘Les Plénipotentiaires Allemands (The German delegates) now marks the place where the Napoleon III train for the German plenipotentiaries stood for three days in November 1918, approximately 50 meters away from Foch’s train.
+Back in 1918, there was a narrow path, paved with wooden boards, for the plenipotentiaries to cover the distance between two trains.
+Both granite stones were restored in the late 1940s on the former sites.

-Apart from the key memorials made of blue granite, the perimeter of the clearing is accompanied by a number of stone benches, which bear their own inscription with the year and the key battle of the First World War in that period.
+Apart from the key memorials made of blue granite, the perimeter of the clearing is accompanied by some stone benches, which bear their own inscription with the year and the key battle of the First World War in that period.

 1914 LA MARNE